Actindo-AG/Documentation/Fulfillment/UserInterface/03a_Connections.md

   Click this button to enable one or several selected connections.
 This button is displayed if the checkbox of at least one inactive connection is selected.
 For detailed information see [Enable/disable a connection](../Integration/01_ManageConnections.md#enabledisable-a-connection).

 - ![Edit](../../Assets/Icons/Edit01.png "[Edit]") (Edit)
   Click this button to edit the selected connection.
 This button is only displayed if the checkbox of a connection is selected.
 Alternatively, you can click directly a row in the list to view a connection.
-The *\"Connection name\"* view is displayed.
+The *\"Connection name\" Connection* view is displayed, see [Edit connection](#edit-connection).
 The *Credentials* tab is preselected.

 [comment]: <> (Oder the *Create connection* view?
 Vgl.
 DataHub/UI/Attributes o.ä.)